 Inground private swimming pool with large deck close beside.

 Close access to Albert River which runs through the property.

-Opportunities to hike and explore, including nearby access to Lamington National Park.
+Opportunities to hike and explore, including nearby access to the Lamington National Park.

-Outdoor and indoor fire areas, excellent for private campfire experience.
+Outdoor and indoor fire areas, excellent for a private campfire experience.